-ICMA responds to the European Commission survey assessing the adequacy of macroprudential policies for non-bank financial intermediation (NBFI)
+ICMA AMIC responds to European Commission survey assessing the adequacy of macroprudential policies for non-bank financial intermediation (NBFI)

 The objective of the consultation was to seek a view on the adequacy of the macroprudential framework for NBFI; to identify the vulnerabilities and risks of NBFIs; and map the existing macroprudential framework.
 An additional aim was to gather feedback on the current challenges to macroprudential supervision to find areas for further improvement.